Ph.D., University of California, Los Angeles

 Office: ARTS 145

 Walter Aaron Clark received his doctorate in musicology from UCLA (1992), where he wrote his dissertation under the guidance of the late Robert M. Stevenson.
-He also holds performance degrees in classical guitar from the University of North Carolina School of the Arts (B.M.), where he studied with Jesús Silva and performed in a master class with Andrés Segovia; and the University of California, San Diego (M.A.), where he was a student of Pepe and Celin Romero.
+He also holds performance degrees in classical guitar from the University of North Carolina School of the Arts (B.M., 1975), where he studied with Jesús Silva and performed in a master class with Andrés Segovia; and the University of California, San Diego (M.A., 1984), where he was a student of Pepe and Celin Romero.
 Clark studied early music with lutenist Jürgen Hübscher and concertized in Germany for two years on a Fulbright grant (1984-86).
 He returned to Germany as an exchange student (from UCLA) in 1988 to study musicology at Ludwig-Maximilians-Universität in Munich.
 Before coming to UCR, he was on the faculty at the University of Kansas for ten years, having previously taught various courses at Scripps and Pomona Colleges, California State University at Long Beach, and UCLA.
-In addition to the Fulbright, he is the recipient of Del Amo Foundation and NEH grants.
-On June 24, 2016, King Felipe VI of Spain conferred on him the title of Comendador de la Orden de Isabel la Católica (Commander of the Order of Isabella the Catholic), a Spanish knighthood.
+He was the recipient of a coveted Kemper Award for Teaching Excellence at KU in 2000, and in addition to the Fulbright, he has received Del Amo Foundation and NEH grants.
+In 2016, King Felipe VI of Spain conferred on him the title of Comendador de la Orden de Isabel la Católica (Commander of the Order of Isabel the Catholic), a Spanish knighthood, in recognition of his efforts to promote Spanish music and culture.

 Prof. Clark’s specialty is the music of Spain and Latin America, and he is the founder/director of the Center for Iberian and Latin American Music at the University of California, Riverside.
 He was the founder/editor (2005-16) of Oxford University Press’s award-winning series Currents in Latin American and Iberian Music and is now editor-in-chief of both the incipient Grove Dictionary of Latin American and Iberian Music (from OUP in online and print editions) and the new refereed online journal Diagonal: An Ibero-American Music Review, http://escholarship.org/uc/diagonal He also serves on the editorial boards of Revista de Musicología, Monumentos de la Música Española, Cuadernos de Música Iberoamericana, Música em Contexto, Soundboard Scholar, and the Encyclopedia of Latin American Popular Music (ABC-Clio/Garland, 2014).